 One day a breakthrough occurred.
 Megan’s dreams were within reach.
 Coming home from a three-day absence, Thomas told her he wanted to spend more time with her and the only way that would happen was for them to move in together.
 Her heart leaped, and she threw her arms around him as tears filled her eyes.
 “Oh yes, yes, yes.”

-The next day Megan called in sick.
-She walked around her house, realizing it was lacking.
+The next day Megan called in sick to work.
+Walking around her house, she realized it was lacking.
 Thomas’s furniture and things were so much nicer than hers.
 None of her things could stay.
 None of them were any longer “her.”
 A total makeover was required.

-Thomas sold his house in just two days and the buyers required immediate occupancy, so all of his furniture, clothes, and things had to be moved quickly.
-The Salvation Army truck pulled up to Megan’s house and hauled away all her furniture.
-Thomas’s stuff got moved in.
+Thomas sold his house in just two days, and the buyers required immediate occupancy, so all of his possessions had to be moved quickly.
+The Salvation Army truck pulled up to Megan’s house and hauled away all of her furniture.
+Thomas’s things got moved in.

-There was a bit of squabbling over where things should go, but once settled, they both sat down in the living room and, sipping their vintage cabernet, they discussed the makeover she had envisioned.
+There was a bit of squabbling over where his furniture should go, but once settled, they both sat down in the living room, and, sipping their vintage cabernet, they discussed the makeover she had envisioned.
 Thomas agreed with everything.
 She didn’t sleep that night.
 Thomas did.

 The next day, he left for a two-week assignment, flying to several cities for multiple clients.
 He would be unreachable most of the time.
 Megan suppressed her loneliness by picking out colors, ordering new drapes and carpet, and designing a bathroom makeover.
 One evening, while sitting on the floor amid wallpaper and tile samples, enjoying a glass of wine, the phone rang.
 She was so happy that Thomas was calling.